lumen-notes/lumen/README.md

 ### Recognized keys

 Frontmatter can contain any valid YAML key-value pairs.
-However, there are a few keys that Lumen recognizes and uses to enhance the user interface.
+However, there are a few keys that Lumen recognizes and uses to enhance the user interface:

 | Key         | Description                        | Enhancements                                                                                                 |
 | :---------- | :--------------------------------- | :----------------------------------------------------------------------------------------------------------- |